kismetwireless/kismet-docs/readme/040-datasources_wifi.md

 * `vht_channels=true | false`
    Kismet will tune to VHT80 and VHT160 channels when available; `vht_channels=false` will exclude them from this list.
    Kismet will automatically exclude VHT channels from devices known to have probems tuning to them, specifically the Intel `iwlwifi` drivers will crash when tuning to VHT channels.
-To *force* Kismet to include VHT channels on these devices, set `vht_channels=true` on your source.  **WARNING**: This will cause firmware resets on all currently tested Intel Wi-Fi cards!
+To *force* Kismet to include VHT channels on these devices, set `vht_channels=true` on your source.  **WARNING**: This appears to cause firmware crashes on most tested Intel cards and kernels; if you experience trouble, check the output of `dmesg`.
    See the ht_channels option for similar control over HT40 channels.

 * `retry=true | false`